 Once you have chosen your Meadowview home, you will be invited to a reservation meeting where your sales adviser will guide you through the reservation agreement.
 We will discuss your new home and ensure you are fully aware of the details relating to the house you are purchasing.
 We will also explain to you the various options and upgrades available.

-At this point you will need to pay a non-refundable reservation fee of £1,000 (or £500 if using Help to Buy), which will be deducted from your deposit payment.
+At this point you will need to pay a non-refundable reservation fee of £1,000, which will be deducted from your deposit payment.
 We will also complete the Council of Mortgage lenders (CML) disclosure form and request your proof of identity.

 If your house is being built, then we will give you a two-month completion window unless you reserve at the very early stages of a build.
 In this case we will provide you with a date once the house is nearer to being built.